One new dengue case reported in 24hr | The Asian Age Online, Bangladesh

 One new dengue case was reported in the last 24 hours till 8am on Tuesday, said the Directorate General of Health Services (DGHS).

-According to the daily update from DGHS, three patients are being treated at hospitals in the capital.
+According to the daily update from DGHS, three patients are being treated at hospitals in the capital, reports UNB.

 Since the beginning of this year, 291 dengue cases were reported.
 Of them, 288 had been discharged from hospitals.